-Let’s take a creative DIY approach this year with dyeing Easter eggs naturally.
-Put aside the cute little egg coloring kits you can buy in the store and let me show you how to create beautiful colored Easter eggs with just a few items from your kitchen.
+Let's take a creative DIY approach this year with dyeing Easter eggs naturally is just one way of my fun ways to decorate Easter eggs.
+Put aside the cute little egg coloring kits you can buy in the store and let me show you how to create beautiful colored eggs with just a few items from your kitchen.

 Rather than purchasing an egg dyeing kit full of artificial food coloring, let's do something different this year by dyeing Easter eggs naturally.
 Kids will especially love discovering all the different colors they can create and you'll have tons of fun too!